ConsumerDataStandardsAustralia/standards/slate/source/includes/security/endpoints/_cdr_arrangement_revocation.md

 **Data Holders calling Data Recipients**

-Data Holders may discover that a given Data Recipient supports the CDR Arrangement Revocation End Point  by the presence of the Recipient Base URI in the Software Statement Assertion (SSA).
-If a Data Recipient does not support the CDR Arrangement Revocation End Point, the Data Holder MUST call the Data Recipient Token Revocation End Point.
+The location of the Data Recipient CDR Arrangement Revocation End Point is determined by the `RecipientBaseURI` provided by the Data Recipient in the client Software Statement Assertion (SSA).

-Data Recipients SHOULD update their client registration with each Data Holder as soon as is practical once they support the CDR Arrangement Revocation End Point.

-**Updating Register Meta Data and Client Registration**

-When a Data Recipient supports the CDR Arrangement Revocation End Point, they MUST:
-1. Update their meta data with the CDR Register to include their ``recipient_base_uri``.
-2. Update their client registration with each Data Holder.

-If the Data Recipient does not support the CDR Arrangement Revocation End Point, the Data Holder MUST instead revoke consent using the Data Recipient Token Revocation End Point.

 **Data Recipients calling Data Holders**

-Data Recipients may discover that a given Data Holder supports the CDR Arrangement Revocation End Point by the presence of the ``cdr_arrangement_revocation_endpoint`` in the Data Holder's OpenID Provider metadata.
+The location of the Data Holder CDR Arrangement Revocation End Point is determined by the ``cdr_arrangement_revocation_endpoint`` in the Data Holder's OpenID Provider metadata.

-If a Data Recipient does not support the CDR Arrangement Revocation End Point, Data Holders must notify Data Recipients when consent is withdrawn by calling the Data Recipient Revocation End Point.